karansongara99/EcommerceAPI/README.md

-🌟🚀A Ecommerce API built using Node.js, Express.js, and MongoDB!
+🌟🚀A Ecommerce API built using Node.js, Express.js, and MongoDB!<br>

-Project Description:
+Project Description:<br>

 "In this project, I developed a backend API for managing ecommerce.
-The API supports key functionalities such as:
+The API supports key functionalities such as:<br>

-✅ Adding new products with details like title, category, price, quantity and description.
+✅ Adding new products with details like title, category, price, quantity and description.<br>
-✅ Updating existing product entries by their unique IDs.
+✅ Updating existing product entries by their unique IDs.<br>
-✅ Deleting products from the catalog.
+✅ Deleting products from the catalog.<br>
-Searching for a product by title, category.
+Searching for a product by title, category.<br>
-Searching for a customer by name,city,state.
+Searching for a customer by name,city,state.<br>
-Searching for a order by status.
+Searching for a order by status.<br>

-Technologies Used:
+Technologies Used:<br>
-"This project was built using the following technologies:
+"This project was built using the following technologies:<br>
-⚙️ Node.js: For creating a robust backend server.
+⚙️ Node.js: For creating a robust backend server.<br>
-📦 Express.js: To simplify routing and middleware setup.
+📦 Express.js: To simplify routing and middleware setup.<br>
-🗂️ MongoDB: A NoSQL database to manage and store movie data.
+🗂️ MongoDB: A NoSQL database to manage and store movie data.<br>
-🔧 Postman/Thunder Client: To test and debug API endpoints."
+🔧 Postman/Thunder Client: To test and debug API endpoints."<br>

-This project enhanced my skills in:
+This project enhanced my skills in:<br>
-📍Building RESTful APIs.
+📍Building RESTful APIs.<br>
-📍Working with middleware and route handling in Express.js.
+📍Working with middleware and route handling in Express.js.<br>
-📍Managing NoSQL databases using MongoDB.
+📍Managing NoSQL databases using MongoDB.<br>
-📍Debugging and testing APIs with tools like Postman/ Thunder Client.
+📍Debugging and testing APIs with tools like Postman/ Thunder Client.<br>
 📍Writing asynchronous code using async/await for better performance."